ying-tang/help-documentation/_neutron/How_to_update_DNS.md

+---
+layout: page
+title: "How Can I Update DNS?"
+featured: false
+weight: 5
+tags: [neutron, DNS settings, subnet ]
+author: Blue Box Support
+dateAdded: September 13, 2016
+---

 **Q.** What Neutron commands could I use to update my DNS servers?

-**A.** Here’s how to update the DNS settings in the internal-new subnet, to these DNS server addresses:
+**A.** Here’s how to update the DNS settings in the `internal-new` subnet, to these DNS server addresses:

 ```
 IPV4